KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

          from: All
 ```

-> **Caution** When using wildcard listeners, be careful not to have nested wildcard patterns.
-For
+> **Caution** When using wildcard listeners, do not use nested wildcard patterns.
+For example, if
-> example, if you add a listener with hostname `*.DOMAIN` and `*.ns1.DOMAIN`, routes with the domain
+> you add a listener with the hostnames `*.DOMAIN` and `*.ns1.DOMAIN`, the AVI controller will not
-> `*.ns1.DOMAIN` will not be accepted by the AVI controller.
+> accept routes with the domain `*.ns1.DOMAIN`.

 ### <a id="crt-gtwy-rsrcs-for-cntr"></a> Create the Gateway resources for Contour

 Now that Tanzu Application Platform is installed on your Run Cluster, and Contour is running on the
-cluster, create the Gateway resources for Contour:
+cluster, create the Gateway resources for Contour as follows:

 ```yaml
 ---